PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-05 18:00:08
+Last updated: 2024-04-05 18:01:47
-Random Quote: It's not what you think, he just wants to have sex.
-Kidding.
-Just a little hand stuff.
-Ha, kidding again.
-Ted's more of a boob man.
-I seriously can't stop. - Robin Scherbatsky
+Random Quote: There's kids playing hockey in the back.
+It's like you want us to make fun of you! - Barney Stinson